Help Ngā Manu care for the species we all love

 Our commitment to the well-being of our captive animals is our highest priority at all times – supplying them with the foods they need to thrive and environments which keep them happy.
 That can range from a maintaining a sophisticated Nocturnal House eco-system with climate control and a flowing stream for our kiwi, or a cascade of water being pumped through our whio enclosure ponds, or buying in a varied diet of live invertebrates for our reptiles.

 As a not-for-profit charity we rely on visitor entry fees, tours and experiences to help foot the bill.
-Half of our income is derived from our visitors.
-Our food and electricity costs amount to $30,000 a year.
+Half of our income is derived from our visitors and we have had to remain closed during Covid-19 lockdown which has had a huge impact on our revenue.
+Our food and electricity costs amount to $30,000 a year and if we achieve our goal through this campaign it will safeguard our future.

 Please help us to continue to care for the species we all love.